|

 (Glucose, Protein pH, Leukocytes, Nitrites, Ketones,

-Bilirubin, Blood, Urobilinogen, and Specific Gravity) are simple, easy to use reagent strips for the detection of
+and URS-UTI (leukocytes and Nitrite) are simple, easy to use reagent strips for the detection of

 Urs-10)